Cognigy/Documentation/docs/en/docs/webchat/v3/overview.md

 ## How to Start with Webchat v3?

-Familiarize yourself with the Webchat v3 Documentation.
 Start by reading the documentation provided for Webchat v3.
-These articles provide you with a fundamental understanding of its features, functionality, and how to integrate it into your project:
+These articles give you a fundamental understanding of its features, configuration, and how to integrate it into your project:

 1. [Key Features](features.md).
 Explore the Webchat v3 features.
 2. [Supported Browsers](supported-browsers.md).
 Explore the supported browsers for Webchat v3.